CAS Exam MAS-II Guide

 CAS Exam MAS-II

-Current MAS-II outline is mapped for format, domain weights, assumed knowledge, and the reading list that drives credibility, mixed models, statistical learning, and time series preparation.
+Current MAS-II page and 2026 outline are mapped for format, domain weights, assumed knowledge, tables, and the reading list that drives credibility, mixed models, statistical learning, and time series preparation.

 What the official PDFs establish